Business Law Track

 Jonathan A. Kaplan, Pullman & Comley LLC, Hartford

-Attorney Kaplan is a litigation partner at Pullman & Comley LLC.
-He practices in the area of complex commercial litigation and handles a wide span of business disputes, ranging from business torts, partnership and shareholder disputes, unfair trade practice claims, landlord-tenant and real estate litigation, contract claims, commercial foreclosures, bankruptcy-related litigation and general civil commercial litigation.
-He is experienced in all phases of litigation from the commencement of the case through trial, and regularly appears in state and federal courts, appellate courts, bankruptcy courts and housing courts.
-He also has experience in mediation, arbitration and other forms of alternative dispute resolution.
-Jon has presented to the Connecticut Bar Association’s (“CBA”) Federal Practice Section on the Admissibility of E-Discovery and to the National Business Institute in a presentation entitled “How to Get Your Social Media, Email and Text Evidence Admitted (and Keep Theirs Out).”
+Jonathan A. Kaplan practices in the area of complex commercial litigation and handles a wide span of business disputes, including partner and shareholder disputes, business torts, and unfair trade practice claims.
+He regularly appears in state and federal courts.
+Jon has previously presented a Commercial Litigate Update at the CBA’s Annual Meeting in 2016 and 2018.
+He has also presented on evidentiary issues including to the Connecticut Bar Association’s (“CBA”) Federal Practice Section on the Admissibility of E-Discovery and to the National Business Institute in a presentation entitled “How to Get Your Social Media, Email and Text Evidence Admitted (and Keep Theirs Out).”